FixTweet/FxTwitter/README.md

 [sc]: https://github.com/Twxtter/Twxtter-main/commits
 [polladd]: https://github.com/dylanpdx/BetterTwitFix/issues/17

-¹ Discord will attempt to embed Twitter's video player, but it is unreliable
+¹ Discord will attempt to embed Twitter's video player, but it is unreliable and does not work on mobile

 ² Neither FixTweet or vxTwitter have a public embed ledger, for privacy reasons. vxTwitter still stores all responses in a database / JSON file controlled by the owner.
 FixTweet by contrast relies on Cloudflare caching of responses: there is no link store accessible to the owner.